microsoft/BotBuilder-Samples/experimental/adaptive-dialog/README.md

 ## Change Log
 ### 4.8 RC
+- \[**NEW**\]
+   - New samples:
+      - [C#][s1-c#] Getting waterfall, custom and adaptive dialogs to work in harmony
+      - [C#][s2-c#] Integrating [Composer][composer] generated dialogs with existing V4 bots.
+   - [Adaptive actions][aa]: SetProperties, DeleteProperties, BreakLoop, ContinueLoop, DeleteActivity, GetActivityMembers, GetConversationMembers, GotoAction, SignOutUser, UpdateActivity
+   - [Adaptive recognizers][ar]: CrossTrainedRecognizerSet, RecognizerSet, ValueRecognizer, QnAMakerRecognizer
+   - New triggers - OnQnAMatch, OnChooseIntent.
+   - Adaptive dialogs now participate in being able instrument runtime operations to telemetry client.
+   - You can now simply use `SetProperty` or `SetProperties` action to initialize and empty array or object.
+Set to `={}` for object and `=[]` for array.
 - \[**BREAKING CHANGES**\]
    - See [here][b1] for breaking changes related to language generation and adaptive expressions.
    - Bounding character for expressions has been changed from **@**{expression} to **$**{expression}